The preferred architecture for an audio app is a client/server design. The player and its media session are implemented inside a

 MediaBrowserService, other components and applications with a

 MediaBrowsercan discover your service, create their own media controller, connect to your media session, and control the player.
-This is how Android Wear and Android Auto Applications gain access to your media application.
+This is how Wear OS and Android Auto Applications gain access to your media application.

 - It is also provides an optional browsing API.
 Applications don't have to use this feature.
 The browsing API lets clients query the service and build out a representation of its content hierarchy, which might represent playlists, a media library, or some other kind of collection.